gerbrent/privacyguides.org/docs/os/ios-overview.md

 ## Privacy Notes

+iOS devices are frequently praised by security experts for their robust data protection and adherence to modern best-practices.
+However, the restrictiveness of Apple's ecosystem—particularly with their mobile devices—does still hamper privacy in a number of ways.

+We generally consider iOS to provide better than average privacy and security protections for most people, compared to stock Android devices from any manufacturer.
+However, you can achieve even higher standards of privacy with a [custom Android operating system](../android.md) like GrapheneOS, if you want or need to be completely independent of Apple or Google's cloud services.

 ### Activation Lock

 All iOS devices must be checked against Apple's Activation Lock servers when they are initially set up or reset, meaning an internet connection is **required** to use an iOS device.